 - A. Assistance provided to a recipient is not subject by policy to recovery after the death of a recipient.
-However, in certain situations, the law provides for recovery by the Department. - B. These situations must be referred to the RIW Administrator, assistant administrator or RIW supervisor and forwarded to the Third (3rd) Party Liability Unit for a decision on action.
+However, in certain situations, the law provides for recovery by the Department. - B. These situations must be referred to the RIW Administrator, assistant administrator or RIW supervisor and forwarded to the Third Party Liability Unit for a decision on action.
+Refer to § 2.17.4(I) of this Part for further information.